vivekFuneesh/VMinimumVertexCover/README.md

-Apart from above solution, one extended class 5 (variation 5) solution (which should also work for 4th dimensional graph) is -:-
+Apart from above solution, one extended class 5 (variation 5) solution is -:-

     When variation 4 has multiple candidate nodes, s.t.
 Ci, Cj and Ck
     have same set of degree string (N1M1xN2M2xN3M3..xNtMt),